Learn how to make a beautiful spring wreath using ping pong balls!

 - UV-Resistant sealer like Krylon UV-Resistant Clear Spray (recommended)

 Read More: How to Make a Pretty Brooch Pin Bracelet

 How To Make A Spring Wreath Using Ping Pong Balls

 Start by poking holes through all of your ping pong balls large enough that you can easily string them onto a wire hanger.
 Please be careful doing this, I recommend using a vice grip to hold the ping pong ball in place so you don’t injure yourself and a drill or an awl!

-Next, take a wire coat hanger and cut off the ends, and shape it into a circle to use as your wreath base.
+Next, cut off the ends of a wire coat hanger and shape it into a circle to use as your wreath base.

 Cut tissue paper or decorative napkins into rough circles that are large enough to cover the entire ping pong ball.
 I stacked the tissue paper so I could cut all of them at the same time.

 Cut slits into the tissue paper toward the center as shown below.
 This will make it easier to wrap the tissue paper around the ball.

 Learn how to make this beautiful spring basket with Dollar Tree plastic fence pieces!

 Decoupaging the Ping Pong Balls